kwaldenphd/propublica-compas-lab/README.md

 summary(model)
 ```

-48. But we can use the Patsy API, part of the Python `statsmodels` library, to embed these transformations within the forumla.
+But we can use the Patsy API, part of the Python `statsmodels` library, to embed these transformations within the forumla.

-**Python Syntax**
+**Python Statsmodels Syntax**

 ```Python
 # install statsmodels library